NBISweden/EMBLmyGFF3/README.md

 GFF3 to EMBL convertion script
 ==============================

-script to attempt to convert GFF3 and fasta to legal EMBL format suitable for ENA submission.
+Software to convert GFF3 and fasta to legal EMBL format suitable for ENA submission.

 Based on documentation from http://www.insdc.org/files/feature_table.html, http://www.ebi.ac.uk/ena/WebFeat/ and ftp://ftp.ebi.ac.uk/pub/databases/embl/doc/usrman.txt.

-The output can be validated using the ENA flat file validator "embl-client_10_09_2015.jar".
-For an up-to-date ENA flat file validator, please visit http://www.ebi.ac.uk/ena/software/flat-file-validator.
+The output can be validated using the ENA flat file validator distributed by EMBL.
+Please visit http://www.ebi.ac.uk/ena/software/flat-file-validator and/or https://github.com/enasequence/sequencetools for more information.

 ## VERSION
 **GFF2EMBL.1.0.0**

-This is the first version released (4 August 2016).
+This is the first version released (1 March 2017).

 ## PREREQUISITE